 How do you choose a pension benefit option?

 When you inform the Pension Centre of your retirement date, they will provide you with a Pension Benefit Options Statement which you must complete in order to choose your benefit option.
 Detailed information on the retirement process, required forms, and impact on insurance benefits can be found in the Pension Entitlement Information Package.

 Why does your bridge benefit under the public service pension plan stop at age 65?

 The bridge benefit portion of your public service pension will stop when you reach 65 or earlier if you begin to receive Canada or Quebec Pension Plan (CPP/QPP) disability benefits.
-This is due to the due to the Canada Pension Plan/Quebec Pension Plan Coordination of contributions and benefits.
+This is due to the Canada Pension Plan/Quebec Pension Plan Coordination of contributions and benefits.

 Is your pension benefit protected from inflation?

 Yes.
 Your pension will be protected from losing its value as a result of inflation (increases in the cost of living) through protection from inflation for the rest of your life, unless you become re-employed and a contributor to the public service pension plan.
 This protection is referred to as the annual pension increase (indexing).

 Does your retirement date affect the pension increases (indexing) you receive?

 The Public Service Superannuation Act provides for annual increases, based on increases in the Consumer Price Index, on all retirement and survivor benefits.
 The increases usually begin January 1 following the year of retirement and are effective each year after that.